msmoiz/simple-calc/README.md

 * Learning more about parsing terminology, like postfix notation, and algorithms, like the shunting-yard algorithm
 * Getting comfortable with error handling using `Result`s instead of exceptions

 It can be used for scripting or as an interactive tool.
-Below is a example of the tool in action.
+Below is an example of the tool in action.

 ```shell
 $ simple-calc "128 - (8 * 16 / ((3 + 1) / 2))"